Announcing the Capacitor Live Update Plugin¶

 As soon as you have installed a live update, the app will use the live update bundle and no longer the default bundle.

-, for example, these changes will apply to the default bundle, which is not currently in use.
+So if you make local changes to your app and execute npx cap run, for example, these changes will apply to the default bundle, which is not currently in use.

 You then have three options to get back to the default bundle: